Domestic Admission to Graduate Programs

 After initial evaluation by the Graduate School, all materials are sent to the selected graduate program to be reviewed by faculty.
 The faculty will then make a recommendation of Regular Admission, Conditional Admission, Provisional Admission or Denied Admission is submitted to the Graduate School.
 Once the Graduate School receives that recommendation, we will notify you of your official admissions decision.

-- Conditions: Applicants with conditions are officially admitted as students but must submit missing required documents specified by the Graduate School (i.e., transcripts showing degree conferred) during the first semester of enrollment.
+Applicants may be admitted pending submissions of required documents specified by the Graduate School (i.e., transcripts showing degree conferred) before the end of their first semester of graduate coursework.
 No student will be permitted to register for an additional semester, receive financial aid or take the comprehensive examination or its equivalent unless the specified requirement(s) is met.
-Failure to meet the condition(s) within the specified timeframe will result in the closure of the student's program by the Graduate School.
+Failure to meet the condition(s) within the specified time frame will result in the closure of the student's program by the Graduate School.

 - Step 5: Admission notification

 - Your residency classification for registration purposes.
-Questions about residency should be directed to Janis Hooper Admissions Coordinator, at email@example.com.
+Questions about residency should be directed to Janis Hooper, International and Graduate Admissions Coordinator, at firstname.lastname@example.org.

 - Step 6: Confirm attendance